apache/jackrabbit-oak/oak-doc/src/site/markdown/roadmap.md

 * [Oak 1.2](https://svn.apache.org/repos/asf/jackrabbit/oak/branches/1.2/) ([download](https://jackrabbit.apache.org/jcr/downloads.html#oak1.2)) - recommended version for Java 6 - "end of life" planned for Spring 2020
 * [Oak 1.0](https://svn.apache.org/repos/asf/jackrabbit/oak/branches/1.0/) ([download](https://jackrabbit.apache.org/jcr/downloads.html#oak1.0)) - "end of life" planned for Spring 2020

-Users of 1.0 should consider upgrading to the newest stable branch applicable for the Java version in use.
+Users of 1.0, 1.2 and 1.4 should consider upgrading to the newest stable branch applicable for the Java version in use.

 End of life
 -----------